 Q: Do you do this full-time?

 No, I am a teacher but most teachers need a little something on the side.
-I don't get enough clients to really pay the bills but it is nice as extra cash.
-Sometimes I do 3-4 deals in a month sometimes I won't get a client for several months.
-There are full-time consultants out there, mostly on the west-coast that cater to very wealthy clients.
-I am not on their level but I also don't charge their fees.
+I don’t get enough clients to really pay the bills but it is nice as extra cash.
+Sometimes I do 3-4 deals in a month sometimes I won’t get a client for several months.
+There are full-time consultants out there, mostly on the west coast that cater to very wealthy clients.

 Q: What do you charge?